ASMAE20/MY-MERN-App/README.md

 In the second part of the project,we will create Kubernetes manifests to deploy the application in a Kubernetes cluster, set up various probes, and created an Ingress to access the application. we also implemente monitoring and logging using Prometheus, Grafana, and the EFK stack.

+## Prerequisites
+Before diving into the project, make sure you have the following tools installed:
+* Docker
+* Kubernetes (e.g., Minikube, MicroK8s)

 ## Part 1: Dockerizing the Application

 ### 1. MongoDB Containerization